Verpackungslizenz24

 The quick solution: EU-wide packaging license

-When researching which obligations in terms of the packaging law apply to which country and how this obligation is then to be fulfilled in accordance with the law, we first realized how time consuming it is.
-Therefore, we would like to introduce you to two providers who provide intelligent action guidelines for each individual EU country on their digital platforms at a very good price-performance ratio.
+When researching which obligations in terms of packaging law apply to which country exactly and how this obligation is to be fulfilled in accordance with the law, we first realized what an enormous amount of time is involved.
+We would therefore like to introduce you to two providers who offer intelligent guidelines for each individual EU country on their digital platforms or, alternatively, a comprehensive service that takes care of the entire licensing process in your target countries for you at a very good price-performance ratio.

 Lizenzero.EU